Skip to content

 .ll/ll-config.json

-What else happens: /ll:init also appends little-loops state files to your .gitignore (e.g. .auto-manage-state.json, .ll/ll-context-state.json) so runtime state never ends up committed.
+What else happens: ll-init also appends little-loops state files to your .gitignore (.auto-manage-state.json, .parallel-manage-state.json, .ll/ll-context-state.json, .ll/ll-sync-state.json, .ll/ll-session-events.jsonl) so runtime state never ends up committed.

 Flags